-CANVAS, Saints on the Web (SOTW) and Naviance-Family Connection are web-based programs that keep students and parents/guardians in touch with areas such as student academic performance (grades), classroom information, college counseling and guidance and much more.
-Every student and parent has his or her own personal username and password.
+CANVAS, My School App and SCOIR are web-based programs that keep students and parents/guardians in touch with areas such as student academic performance (grades), classroom information, college counseling and guidance and much more.
+Every student and parent have his or her own personal username and password.
 Please refer to your registration materials or contact your grade level guidance counselor for your access information.